 Funds may be available for one or more of the following expenses:

-- Travel to and from Edinburgh (most economical return fare), up to £500
+- Travel to and from Santiago (most economical return fare)

-- Accommodation at one of the Edinburgh hotels for a maximum of four nights, up to £500 in total
+- Accommodation at one of the Santiago hotels for a maximum of five nights, up to $500 in total

-- Allowance for ground travel and meals not included in the registration fee, up to £25 per day
+- Allowance for ground travel and meals not included in the registration fee, up to $25 per day, max 4 days

 Stipends recipients will need to